tytydraco/yessleep/out/No_matter_what_you_hear_no_matter_what_they_tell_you_FireFly_isnt_a_new_rideshare_application_Its_a_death_game.md

 Maybe he was the owner of the SUV.

 Nausea stampeded through my abdomen.
-The dead man’s entire frame buzzed with jerky movement, the fitful dancing of rot flies.
+The dead man’s entire frame buzzed with jerky movement - the fitful dance of hungry rot flies.
 The deep blood-reds and the foaming gray-pinks of his decay mixed with the turquoise glow emanating from my neck to create a living hallucination: a stylized portrait depicting the coldest ravines of hell and a tortured soul trapped therein.

 The ominous thrumming broke my trance.
 It had become deafening.